Apply for a PhD in Biostatistics

-Applications received after December 1st will be considered if space and funding remain available.
+Applications received after December 1st will be considered if space remains available.
 We encourage you to contact the department at 734-615-9817 or firstname.lastname@example.org if you are considering submitting a late application.

 A special note to international students: because obtaining a visa for study in the USA from abroad can take a long time, we strongly recommend that international applicants apply as early as possible, and preferably no later than March 15.
 Please keep in the mind that the deadline for funding is December 1st.

-- Applicants for the doctoral program would usually have a relevant master's degree (i.e. a graduate degree comparable to our MS in biostatistics), although strong candidates with a bachelor’s degree will be considered for Ph.D. admissions.
+- Applicants with either a relevant master's degree (i.e. a graduate degree comparable to our MS in biostatistics) or strong candidates with a bachelor’s degree will be considered for PhD admissions.

 - Mathematics prerequisites for the MS:

 - a course in matrix or linear algebra